anti-communist democracy

 • Insisting the LGBTQ+ community has the same rights as everyone else does not inexorably lead to the abolition of private property.

-• Acknowledging scientific principles such as vaccine efficacy, climate change, and coronavirus spread is not a Marxist foundational tenet.
+• Acknowledging scientific principles such as climate change is not a Marxist foundational tenet.

 • Confronting implicit and explicit bigotry as it happens does not abolish the bourgeoise.